samlatavares/samlatavares/README.md

 <div>
 	<h1>Hi there, Samla here! 👋</h1>
 	<p>A bit about me: I'm a brazilian developer.
 I'm currently working as FullStack Developer (.NET Core/Vue.js).
 I have 4 years of experience working with .NET and 2 years with Java.
 I also have experience working with Javascript, HTML and CSS.
 In addition, I have made some personal projects using React and Node.js.</p>
 	<p>My native language is Portuguese and I'm an Upper Intermediate English speaker.
+I also can speak a little bit of Spanish and I'm learning German by myself. </p>
-I like to eat, travel, read, watch movies/TV shows and learn tech and non-tech stuff.</p>
+	<p>I like to eat, travel, read, watch movies/TV shows and learn tech and non-tech stuff.</p>
 	<p>Here you'll find some personal projects and things that I'm studying at the moment.</p>
 </div>